Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 Religious service requires 5 downtime days and no gold cost.

 ### Resolution
 The character must make a Religion check using intelligence, wisdom, or charisma.
 The result of the check determines what favors they then receive from the temple or their god according to the table below.
 Some outcomes have 2 options, you may choose one of the two options provided.
+You can only benefit from one outcome at a time but may choose which one to keep if you currently are under the effect of one and would recieve another.

 The Natural 1 and 20 results cancel each other out and death saving throws for your next quest are rolled regularly.